bguesman/docsify-test/docs/editor/blocks/quality_settings_block.md

 > Implemented as class `Expanse.QualitySettings` in `blocks/QualitySettings.cs`

-This block exposes general global quality settings for the atmosphere, clouds, and overall rendering algorithm.
-Other non-global quality settings, in particular for volumetric clouds, can be found on block instances.
+This component exposes general global quality settings for the atmosphere, clouds, and overall rendering algorithm.
+Other non-global quality settings, in particular for volumetric clouds, can be found on component instances.

 <!---------------------------------------------------------------------------------------->
 <!---------------------------------------- GENERAL --------------------------------------->